echolevel/Fader3/README.md

 Unless you're comfortable building DIY electronics projects and dealing with the inevitable faff of solding mistakes, serial connectivity issues and 3D printer hassle, you should probably investigate one of those commercially available devices.

-However...it appears that none of them do 14-bit MIDI.
+However...it appears that none of the above do 14-bit MIDI.
 So if you really want that functionality, Fader3 might be worth building.

 ## Requirements: